Strathclyde Students' Union Advice Hub – Confidentiality Policy

 Where the Advice Hub identifies a potential conflict of interest which necessitates informing one party that we can no longer act on their behalf this may draw attention to the fact that we are already acting on behalf of another party.
 In these circumstances the compromised party will be informed of the breach and no further action will be disclosed.

 - Where required to by Act of Parliament.

 - Where required to by order of a Court of Law.

-- Where an adviser believes there to be a substantial threat to life, either of the client or another person.
+- Where an adviser believes there to be a substantial threat to life, either of the client or another person (see Safeguarding Policy).

-Where an adviser believes that there may be a need to breach confidentiality deliberately they should inform the client then raise the matter with the Student Involvement Manager.
+Where an adviser believes that there may be a need to breach confidentiality deliberately they should inform the client then raise the matter with the Advice Hub Manager.
 In their absence, the matter should be raised with the Chief Executive Officer.

-The Student Involvement Manager will explore the issues with the adviser and decide on whether confidentiality should be breached.
+The Advice Hub Manager will explore the issues with the adviser and decide on whether confidentiality should be breached.
 A written record of the discussion and decision will be placed on the case file.

 Where the decision is to breach confidentiality, a full briefing will be referred to either the Strath Union President or Vice President Support who will seek support in their decision from the Chief Executive Officer.
 Where the Chief Executive Officer has been involved in the earlier decision they will see advice from an External Trustee.
 The elected officer’s decision will be final and a full written report will be added to the case file.

 All members of staff at Strath Union Advice Hub will be made aware of this policy through their induction and training.